KonstantinosChaldaiopoulos/NLPExercise/README.md

 Overall, this exercise provided a hands-on experience with training and evaluating language models, and allowed us to explore the impact of n-gram size, smoothing, and lowercasing on their performance.

 ## Authors
-This code was created by Konstantinos Chaldaiopoulos
+This repository was created by Konstantinos Chaldaiopoulos